Risedial/SYNTROP_for-claude-code/SYNTROP-VISION.md

 **Purpose**: The GitHub repository's public README.
 Marketing-first.
 Confidence at the level of Anthropic's own documentation voice.
 Makes the system's value immediately obvious.
 After the intro, gives the same simple instructions as PLEASE_OPEN_ME.md.

-**Voice guidelines**:
+**Voice guidelines** (from brand package `identity/voice-and-tone.md`):
-- Confident but not arrogant
+- Precise over vague: "33 skill files, 5 phases, 1 CEO" not "dozens of agents"
-- Simple but not simplistic
+- Honest over optimistic: lead with what it is AND what it isn't
-- No hype words ("revolutionary," "game-changing")
+- Understated over breathless: let the architecture speak, don't decorate it
-- Lead with what the user gets, not how the system works
+- No hype: never use "revolutionary," "seamlessly," "magic," "AI-powered," "game-changing," "supercharge," "unlock," "next-generation"
-- Reads fast — a skimmer should understand in 10 seconds
+- Reads fast — a skimmer should understand the value in 10 seconds

 **Bordered instruction box**: Use an HTML `<table>` element to create a visual border.
 This renders reliably on GitHub and creates clear visual separation.
 The table should contain a single cell with the step-by-step instructions inside it.
 Commands inside the table must still be in fenced code blocks.